Safecast/Pocketcast-iOS/README.md

 Goal: Polish and make suitable for use

+Requirements: Testing of Core Location precision to maximize battery use

+Status: 0%

 - Core Location should stop working / running in background if a device is not connected
 - Any timers or polling must also be stopped.
 In general, the use of polling should be avoided.
 Excessive wakeups will cause iOS to terminate background apps.
 - The app should self-terminate, or stop Core Location / Bluetooth if < 20% battery remaining